sntdiv/ATS-TAO/README.md

 The TAO-Centos7 install script should be copied down to the server and run as root.
 It will pull the rest of the GIT files down and copy them to thier respectable locations.

-Reboot server and ll that is left is to browse to the http://<servername>/tao/install directory and configure the TAO settings.

 The TAO_Centos7_Install.sh file does the following:
 - Yum update
 - Set's timezone to New_York